PINTO0309/onnx2tf/docs/fb_refactor7_improvements.md

 the focused gate passes `364 passed in 18.87s`, and the branch-changed broad related suite passes `1428 passed in 24.87s`.

+The very-late rank-four channelwise broadcast-constant repair now retains its complete one-counter result as `_very_late_broadcast_repair_stats`.
+Indexed binary convergence still consumes the module-level occurrence, and the fallback/final lowerer occurrences keep their existing targets and positive guards.
+The new target is observation-only and leaves the immediate static- shape reconciliation unconditional.

+The implementation gate corrected the characterization inventory from four lowerer calls to four module-wide calls: three are inside `lower_onnx_to_ir` and one belongs to indexed convergence.
+The targeted contract passes `1 passed in 0.60s`, the focused gate passes `377 passed in 18.74s`, and the branch-changed broad related suite passes `1425 passed in 24.42s`.

 Focused Ruff, Python bytecode compilation, and `git diff --check` also pass.
 These results are contract and orchestration tests; they do not claim a new full model-corpus run for this observation and accounting unit.